In the World

 Based on PIMCO’s cyclical outlook from March 2019.

 In the U.S., we continue to expect growth to slow to 2%–2.5% in 2019 from nearly 3% last year.
 Factors contributing to the deceleration include fading fiscal stimulus, the lagged effect of tighter monetary policy over the past few years, and headwinds from the China/global slowdown.
-We estimate that China’s easing will not filter through to U.S. growth until late 2019 or early 2020.
-Headline inflation looks set to drop to 1.5%−2% this year, while core CPI moves sideways.
-With growth slowing and inflation remaining below target, the Fed is likely to keep rates unchanged in 2019.
+Headline inflation is likely to remain in the 1.5%−2% range this year, while core CPI moves sideways.
+With growth likely to continue slowing through the year and inflation remaining below target, the Fed has adopted a more dovish stance and looks likely to cut rates by 50 basis points (bps) by year-end 2019.

-For the eurozone, we expect growth to slow to a trend-like pace of 0.75%–1.25% in 2019 from close to 2% in 2018, as weak global trade exerts significant downward pressure on the economy and Italy slipped into recession.
-An improvement in global trade conditions through this year should contribute to a gradual reacceleration.
-Reflecting firmer wage growth, we expect a moderate pickup in core inflation, which has been stuck at 1% for some time.
-In line with the European Central Bank’s (ECB) forward guidance, we expect policy rates to remain unchanged this year.
+For the eurozone, we expect growth to slow to a trend-like pace of 0.75%–1.25% in 2019 from close to 2% in 2018, as weak global trade exerts significant downward pressure on the economy and some countries experience a recession.
+An improvement in global trade conditions would contribute to a gradual reacceleration.
+Reflecting firmer wage growth, we expect a modest pickup in core inflation, which has been stuck at 1% for some time.
+Mirroring the dovish shift by many central banks, the European Central Bank (ECB) has also taken an accommodative tone with some potential for more easing policies in 2019.

-In the U.K., we expect real growth in the range of 1%–1.5% in 2019, modestly below trend, and we continue to think that a chaotic no-deal Brexit is a low-probability event.
+In the U.K., we expect real growth in the range of 1%–1.5% in 2019, modestly below trend, and we continue to think that a chaotic no-deal Brexit is a lower-probability event.
 We see core CPI inflation stable at or close to the 2% target as import price pressures have faded and domestic price pressures remain subdued.
-In the event of a soft Brexit by midyear, a rate hike by the Bank of England in the second half of the year would appear likely.

 Japan’s GDP growth is expected to be modest at 0.5%–1% in 2019, broadly unchanged from 0.7% in 2018.
-With core CPI inflation expected to dip into negative territory (due to temporary factors) around the middle of the year, we expect the Bank of Japan to keep its targets for short rates and the 10-year yield unchanged this year.
+With core CPI inflation expected to dip into negative territory (due to temporary factors), we expect the Bank of Japan to keep its targets for short rates and the 10-year yield unchanged this year.

-In China, we see growth slowing in 2019 to the middle of a 5.5%‒6.5% range from 6.6% in 2018, but stabilizing in the second half of the year as fiscal and monetary stimulus find some traction and a likely trade deal between the U.S. and China supports confidence.
+In China, we see growth slowing in 2019 to the middle of a 5.5%‒6.5% range from 6.6% in 2018, stabilizing somewhat in the second half of the year as fiscal and monetary stimulus find some traction.
 We expect fiscal stimulus of 1.5% to 2% of GDP.
-Inflation remains benign at 1.5%-2.5% in our forecast, and we look for another rate cut by the People’s Bank of China in addition to more reductions in banks’ reserve requirement ratios.
+Inflation remains benign at 1.5%-2.5% in our forecast, and we may see additional stimulus if credit conditions deteriorate more.
 Yuan stability is well-anchored with a patient Fed and the understanding that this needs to be a component of the China−U.S. trade deal.